General meeting resolutions

 Majority resolution

-A motion is passed by majority resolution if the votes counted for the motion (“yes” votes) are more than 50% of the lots whose owners are entitled to vote on the motion.
+A motion is passed by majority resolution if the votes counted for the motion (“yes” votes) are more than 50% of the lots whose owners are entitled to vote.
 Votes must be in writing.
 Proxies are not allowed.

 If a voter abstains from voting, that is not included in the count of votes.